foad77/personal-porftofilo-web-design/README.md

 This project leverages open-source technologies to minimize operational costs.
 The monthly expense for the VPS is approximately $4, with a one-time domain registration fee of $24 for two years.

 ## Conclusion
 This portfolio website is a testament to my ability to design, develop, and deploy a full-stack web application using contemporary technologies in a cost-effective manner.
-For more information on this project, please feel free to contact me or open an issue in this repository.
+For more information on this project, please contact me or open an issue in this repository.

----

-This `README.md` provides a comprehensive overview of your project, including technical details and setup instructions.
-Adjust the repository URL and any specific setup details according to your actual configuration and hosting specifics.